jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 ## MCP With Gemini

-MCP is a powerful protocol that enables your LLM's to run tools.
+MCP is a powerful protocol that enables your LLMs to run tools.
 As seen among numerous literature, LLMs scale once they're able to not only read from their environment, but [change it](https://arxiv.org/pdf/2505.10361).